-On May 25, 2018, we completed an underwritten public offering of 12,500,000 shares of our common stock at a price to the public of \$4.00 per share, that were purchased by the Underwriters from the Company at a price of \$3.76 per share, and on June 25, 2018, we sold an additional 1,875,000 shares of our common stock at a price to the public of \$4.00 per share, that were purchased by the Underwriters from the Company at a price of \$3.76 per share, that were purchased by the Underwriters from the Company at a price of \$3.76 per share, following the full exercise of the underwriters' option to purchase an additional shares of common stock.
+On May 25, 2018, we completed an underwritten public offering of 12,500,000 shares of our common stock at a price to the public of \$4.00 per share, that were purchased by the Underwriters from the Company at a price of \$3.76 per share, and on June 25, 2018, we sold an additional 1,875,000 shares of our common stock at a price to the public of \$4.00 per share, that were purchased by the Underwriters from the Company at a price of \$3.76 per share, following the full exercise of the underwriters' option to purchase an additional shares of common stock.
 We received net proceeds from the offering of \$53.8 million, after deducting the underwriting discounts, commissions and offering expenses.

 On August 9, 2018, we filed a prospectus supplement with the SEC pursuant to our previously filed shelf registration statement on Form S-3 (File No. 333-217441).
-The prospectus covers the offering, issuance and sale of up to \$50.0 million of shares of common stock from time to time in "at the market" offerings pursuant to a Sales Agreement entered into with Leerink Partners LLC, or Leerink, on August 9, 2018.
-As of March 31, 2019, no shares have been offered or issued or sold against the Sales Agreement with Leerink.
+The prospectus covers the offering, issuance and sale of up to \$50.0 million of shares of common stock from time to time in "at the market" offerings pursuant to a Sales Agreement entered into with SVB Leerink (formerly known as Leerink Partners LLC), or Leerink, on August 9, 2018.
+As of June 30, 2019, no shares have been offered or issued or sold against the Sales Agreement with Leerink.